The British Sundial Society

 • No fewer than forty pictures taken at and around the conference can be seen here

-• In a discussion, delegates tempered the council's ideas for a change in society direction by showing the Council's analysis was almost completely wrong.
+• In a 'lively' discussion, delegates tempered the council's ideas for a change in society direction by showing the Council's analysis was almost completely wrong.
 See summary here.

 • At the meeting we played a clip from a radio Interview that our Chairman, Frank King, had with Chris Evans on the 28th March 2012 about sundials.